Tax Cuts and Jobs Act

 Standard Deduction Increased, Personal Exemption Suspended

 Personal exemptions are suspended (exemption is zero) for years beginning after December 31, 2017 and before January 1, 2026.
-Personal exemptions for 2017 are $4,050 each for taxpayer, taxpayer’s spouse and each dependent.
+Personal exemptions for 2017 were $4,050 each for taxpayer, taxpayer’s spouse and each dependent.

 Capital Gain Rates for Individuals

-The Act generally retains present law maximum rates of 0 percent, 15 percent or 20 percent, depending on taxable income, on net long-term capital gains and qualified dividends.
+The Act generally retained the pre-2018 law maximum rates of 0 percent, 15 percent or 20 percent, depending on taxable income, on net long-term capital gains and qualified dividends.
 In addition, the 3.8 percent net investment income tax remains in place.

 State and Local Tax Deduction

 For tax years beginning after December 31, 2017 and before January 1, 2026, the itemized deduction for state and local income, property and sales taxes is limited to a maximum amount of $10,000.
 Prior to 2018 there was no limitation.